-To remind you that you have food in the oven, the oven will display "END" and beep once a minute until you either open the oven door or press CLEAR/OFF.
+To remind you that you have food in the oven, the oven will display "FOOD IS READY" or "END" and beep once a minute until you either open the oven door or press CLEAR/OFF.

 Clock

 Press to enter the time of day or to check the time of day while microwaving.